cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 ## Synopsis

-This standard document specifies the packet data structure, state machine handling logic, and encoding details for token exchange through single-sided liquidity pools over an IBC channel between separate chains.
+This standard document specifies the packet data structure, state machine handling logic, and encoding details for token exchange through single-asset liquidity pools over an IBC channel between separate chains.

 ### Motivation

 ICS-101 Interchain Swaps enables chains their own token pricing mechanism and exchange protocol via IBC transactions.
 Each chain can thus play a role in a fully decentralised exchange network.

-Users might also prefer single asset pools over dual assets pools as it removes the risk of impermanent loss.
+Features include an option to provide liquidity with a single asset instead of a pair, which users might prefer as it removes the risk of impermanent loss.

 ### Definitions

 `Interchain swap`: a IBC token swap protocol, built on top of an automated marketing making system, which leverages liquidity pools and incentives.
 Each chain that integrates this app becomes part of a decentralized exchange network.

+`Interchain liquidity pool`: a single-asset liquidity pool held in the asset's native chain, and has a corresponding single-asset liquidity pool on a separate chain.
+This comprises an interchain liquidity pool and can execute interchain swaps to exchange tokens.

 `Automated market makers(AMM)`: are decentralized exchanges that pool liquidity and allow tokens to be traded in a permissionless and automatic way.
 Usually uses an invariant for token swapping calculation.
 In this interchain standard, the Balancer algorithm is implemented.

 `Weighted pools`: liquidity pools characterized by the percentage weight of each token denomination maintained within.

-`Single-sided liquidity pools`: a liquidity pool that does not require users to deposit both token denominations -- one is enough.
-But a single deposit will affect the price of the liquidity pool, increasing the opportunity for arbitrageurs
+`Single-asset deposit`: a deposit into a liquidity pool that does not require users to deposit both token denominations -- one is enough.
+While this deposit method will impact the exchange price of the pool, it also provide an opportunity for arbitrage.

-`Double-sided liquidity pools`: a liquidity pool that does require users to deposit both token denominations -- require token pair.
+`Multi-asset deposit`: a deposit into a liquidity pool that require users to deposit both token denominations.
+This deposit method will not impact the exchange price of the pool.

 `Left-side swap`: a token exchange that specifies the desired quantity to be sold.